SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/apache-tomcat-opentelemetry.md

 - `deployment.environment`.
 User configured.
 This is the deployment environment where the Tomcat cluster resides.
 For example: `dev`, `prod` or `qa`.
 - `webengine.cluster.name`.
 User configured.
 Set a value of the cluster where your Tomcat instance resides.
 This will be tagged along with the data sent to Sumo Logic.
 - `webengine.system`.
 Has a fixed value of `tomcat`.
 - `webengine.node.name`.
-This has the value of the FQDN of the machine where the OpenTelemetry collector is collecting logs and metrics from.
+Holds the value of the Fully Qualified Domain Name (FQDN) of the machine from which the OpenTelemetry collector is collecting logs and metrics.

 ### Prerequisites